 - Mix the lamb with the salt and spices and set aside.
 Add a little olive oil to the pan and fry the onion until translucent.
 Add the pine nuts and fry until golden brown.

-- Take a small amount of mince mixture, flatten and place 1 tsp of the pine nut and onion mixture in the middle and then shape the mince into a small ball.
+- Take a small amount of mince mixture, flatten and place 1 teaspoon of the pine nut and onion mixture in the middle and then shape the mince into a small ball.
 Repeat this with the rest of the meat.

 - Now place these into a frying pan and fry for 3-4 minutes until they are brown.
 Set aside on a plate.